 - Faulty equipment and malfunctions during drug delivery.

-- Miscalculations by the anesthesiologist, whereby he/she misjudges the optimal dose.
+- Miscalculations by the anaesthesiologist, whereby he/she misjudges the optimal dose.

 - The use of an inappropriate or faulty anaesthetic technique.
 This includes delays in drug delivery.